Know Yourself Better: Diverse Object-Related Features Improve Open Set Recognition: Abstract

 \section{Abstract}

-Conventional neural classifiers are trained on a closed set of classes.
-While reaching high accuracies in this setting, they fail to identify unseen categories as such, resulting in erroneous predictions in realistic application settings.
-Open set recognition (OSR) addresses this critical challenge in machine learning, focusing on the detection of novel classes at inference time, for example, by expressing model uncertainty.
-Various heuristic approaches have been proposed that yield good results in practice.
-However, the underlying mechanisms of these methods remain underexplored.
-In this work, we first demonstrate through controlled experiments that enhancing the diversity of object-related features improves a model’s ability to recognize open-set instances.
-In addition, supervised contrastive learning (SupCon), known for its effectiveness in representation learning and generalization, is analyzed and applied.
-We show that the representation learning process in SupCon is strongly influenced by the temperature, which governs the model's focus on different aspects of the input data.
-Building on these insights, we propose an aggregation of SupCon models trained with variant temperatures to leverage the benefits of feature diversity.
-Extensive experiments on standard OSR benchmarks validate the effectiveness of our approach, achieving substantial improvements over the baseline methods.
-Code is available at \url{https://github.com/gawainxu/diverse_OSR.git}.
+Conventional neural classifiers are trained under the close set assumption and therefore struggle to identify samples from previously unseen categories, often producing overconfident predictions in realistic deployment scenarios.
+Open set recognition (OSR) addresses this challenge by enabling models to detect novel classes at inference time.
+While numerous methods have been proposed and shown promising empirical performance, the representation-learning mechanisms underlying successful OSR remain insufficiently understood.
+In this work, we investigate OSR from the perspective of feature diversity.
+Through a series of controlled experiments, we demonstrate that representations encoding a broader range of object-related features consistently lead to improved OSR performance.
+We further analyze supervised contrastive learning (SupCon) and show that its temperature parameter significantly influences the representation learning process by assigning different emphasis to sample pairs of varying similarities.
+As a result, models trained with different temperatures learn complementary representations of the data.
+Motivated by these findings, we propose a temperature-based ensemble framework that aggregates the outputs of SupCon models trained with different temperatures.
+Extensive experiments on standard OSR benchmarks demonstrate that the proposed approach consistently outperforms strong baselines.